Scarabol/rock-raiders-web/README.md

 ### v0.7.0 - Rockies, Slugs And Damage

+- Improve path finding, since rockies cannot reach buildings other than toolstations or raider cannot reach water vehicles
-- make rock monster pick up nearby raider and shake them upside down
+- Make rock monster pick up nearby raider and shake them upside down
+- Make rockies block building mode
+- Implement bullet system, move bullet components, on impact with collision sphere apply damage and remove bullet

+### v0.8.0 - Late game features

+- Unlock levels only after linked levels are completed
+- Add screen shake for exploding dynamites
+- Show loading screen when starting a level
+- Show misc anim LavaErosionSmoke over lava
+- Add rockfall transition when switching in main menu
+- Show FLT mini-figure animation with mission briefing
+- Refactor job system to allow multi-carry jobs for vehicles
 - Raider get tired while carrying and eat at barracks

-### v0.8.0 - Late game features

-- Fix Large Cat not usable to carry vehicles in Level 19
+- Add surface type tooltips for map panel
+- Add magnet cursor to map panel to track entities
+- Render last selected entity with rotating camera in radar panel
 - Move camera with click on mini map and show camera view area as wireframe
-- Refactor job system to allow multi-carry jobs for vehicles
 - First-Person and shoulder camera
 - Background music and soundtrack
 - Tutorial levels and helper features
-- Show FLT mini-figure animation with mission briefing
-- Add screen shake for exploding dynamites
-- Show loading screen when starting a level
-- Add rockfall transition when switching in main menu
-- Show misc anim LavaErosionSmoke over lava
 - Add water and lava animation (texture UV coords tearing)
 - Change cursor to X when over disabled IconPanelButtons
-- Unlock levels only after linked levels are completed
 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
-- Add surface type tooltips for map panel
-- Render last selected entity with rotating camera in radar panel
-- Add magnet cursor to map panel to track entities

 ### v0.9.0 - Polishing